Bonnie Rock, Western Australia

 Bonnie Rock is a small town in the Wheatbelt region of Western Australia.

-The town was once the terminus of the railway to Beacon.
+The town was once the terminus of the railway line from Burakin.

 The name of the town originated from a rock formation that is situated close to the town, that was named by a sandalwood cutter.
 The townsite was gazetted in 1932.

 A short-lived newspaper in the 1930s included the name of the town in its title.

-The main industry in the town is wheat farming, with the town being a Cooperative Bulk Handling receival site.
+The main industry in the town is wheat farming, with the town being a CBH Group receival site.

 The Russian adventurer Fyodor Konyukhov broke the record for the fastest circumnavigation of the Earth in a hot air balloon in just over 11 days, landing safely near Bonnie Rock at about 4.30pm (local time) on 23 July 2016.